RomlinGroup/Flatpack/README.md

 ### Share your environment online

 > **WARNING:** Sharing your environment online exposes it to the internet.
 Ensure you understand the security risks involved, as it may lead to the exposure of sensitive data and unauthorised access.
+You assume all responsibility for any potential security risks using the share option.
+We are not liable for any data breaches or unauthorised access that may occur.

 ```bash
 export NGROK_AUTHTOKEN=<your_ngrok_token>